Bird Cage Theatre

-The Bird Cage Theatre was a theater in Tombstone, Arizona.
+The Bird Cage Theatre was a theater in Tombstone, Arizona, United States.
 It operated intermittently from December 1881 to 1894.
 When the silver mines closed, the theatre was also closed in 1892.
 It was leased as a coffee shop starting in 1934.

 History

 The Bird Cage Theatre opened on December 26, 1881.
 It was owned by Lottie and William "Billy" Hutchinson.
 Hutchison, a variety performer, originally intended to present respectable family shows like he'd seen in San Francisco that were thronged by large crowds.
 After the Theatre opened, they hosted a Ladies Night for the respectable women of Tombstone, who could attend for free.
 But the economics of Tombstone didn't support their aspirations.
 They soon canceled the Ladies Night and began offering baser entertainment that appealed to the rough mining crowd.

-The walls of the Bird Cage were riddled with gunshot holes from shootins by gunfighters of the American frontier.
+The walls of the Bird Cage were riddled with gunshot holes from shooting by gunfighters of the American frontier.
 There were 12 balcony boxes where prostitutes worked.